-Each Rural Zone designation lasts for five years, and activities to begin earning tax credits within these seven new zones begins Jan.
-1, 2020.
-Communities are encouraged to develop strategies and share information about the benefits to businesses and investors, including the program’s three tax incentives:
+Since its creation in 2017, this initiative provides tax credits to individuals creating jobs and making qualifying investments within historic downtown areas that have been designated as Rural Zones.
+Each designation lasts for five years, and activities to begin earning tax credits within these 10 new Rural Zones begins Jan.
+1, 2022.
+Communities are encouraged to develop strategies and share information about the benefits to businesses and investors.